pace/openfsc-spec/1.0/openfsc-spec.md

 ### 4.1.5 Protocol Extensions

 This section introduces multiple extensions that can be used.
 All extensions are optional and the communicating parties agree about used extensions with the `CAPABILITY` command.
+In other words, if a capability is implemented both sides need to be announcing the capability via the `CAPABILITY` message.
+The server and the client announce the respective commands they are handling.

 - [Connection Multiplexing](ext/connection-multiplexing.md)
 - [Product Mapping](ext/product-mapping.md)